sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

     }
 ```

 The author of the example wants to show a message when the printing is complete and uses the Wait method on the returned Task object to suspend the calling thread until the task is done.
-This approach has two major problems: Since the calling thread cannot do anything else while it is waiting, itís actually less efficient than simply calling a synchronous version of the print function.
+This approach has two major problems: Since the calling thread cannot do anything else while it is waiting, it‚Äôs actually less efficient than simply calling a synchronous version of the print function.
 Secondly, since the calling thread is a GUI thread in this case, the user interface will freeze.
 A suspended thread obviously cannot process user input, render graphical elements, or do anything at all for that matter.
 For these reasons, you should never use the Wait method on a GUI thread.

 Luckily, .NET introduced the language features **_async_** and **_await_**.
 The **async** modifier marks the method so that the compiler knows that the method is asynchronous and will be using the await operator.
 The **await** operator is where the magic comes in, as this is used to call methods asynchronously and afterward, force the calling thread to automatically return to the next line and continue execution once the asynchronous operation has completed.
-The calling the threadónormally the GUI threadóis not blocked and is free to take other actions while the Task on the worker thread is still running.
+The calling the thread‚Äînormally the GUI thread‚Äîis not blocked and is free to take other actions while the Task on the worker thread is still running.

-Note that the author now accomplishes her original goal with very little change, but doesnít hang the user interface.
+Note that the author now accomplishes her original goal with very little change, but doesn‚Äôt hang the user interface.

 ```C#
     private async void Button_Click(object sender, RoutedEventArgs e)